FlavScents AInsights Entry for Beta-Ionone (CAS: 14901-07-6)

 4. Use in Flavors

-Beta-ionone is utilized across various flavor categories, including fruit, floral, and spice.
-It plays a functional role as a modifier and impact note, enhancing the authenticity and complexity of flavor systems.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with industry-typical concentrations often around 1 ppm.
-Beta-ionone is stable under normal processing conditions but may degrade under extreme heat or acidic environments.
+In the flavor industry, beta-ionone is utilized across multiple categories, including fruit, floral, and berry flavors.
+It serves as an impact note, providing depth and complexity to flavor systems.
+Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with variations depending on the desired intensity and application.
+Beta-ionone is relatively stable under normal processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature